call/call-xcode_cli_tools/README.md

 Contributions and pull requests are welcome.

-Copyright 2016 Tampere University of Technology
+Original work Copyright 2016 Tampere University of Technology

+Modified work Copyright 2018 Brian Call

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.